PhanKydeptrai/TubeTuner/README_EN.md

 **Progress bar, duration, or Shorts still showing:**
 - Click the extension icon and check the status of the toggles
 - Make sure the corresponding feature is enabled
-- Try enabling auto-refresh and toggle again
+- Refresh the page and try again
 - Check the Console for any errors

-**Auto-refresh not working:**
-- Check the "tabs" permission in manifest.json
+**Dark mode not working correctly:**
+- Check if localStorage is being cleared
+- Try clearing browser cache
 - Reload the extension and try again

-**Shorts not completely hidden:**
-- YouTube frequently updates its interface, so some new Shorts elements might not be hidden
+**Language buttons not working:**
+- Check for JavaScript errors in the Console
-- Refresh the page and check again
+- Reload the extension and try again
-- If Shorts are still visible, report it to update the CSS

 ## Future Development